soldovskii/react-smart-modal/README.md

 ### Important
 > **If modalID or shorcut is set need onOpen callback** to synchronize open state { true|false } in parent component.
 Because modal can  be opened by set hash to URL or press shortcut.
 Resp. modal will be open, but parent component will stay with old state.

+> Also component listen keyboard events to close them by press ESC or open if shortcut combination is set.

 ### Methods
 * openModal: manual open, example: by ref
 * closeModal: manual close, example: by ref

-Also component listen keyboard events to close them or open if shortcut combination is setgithub

 ### Example